 PLEASE NOTE: The Nuits de Sologne has been cancelled.
 It is rescheduled for Saturday September 4, 2021.

 Sept 12, 13, 2020: The Feria du Riz (Rice Festival) in Arles sees bullfighting as the main event.
 But if you’re not into that, there’s also a horse festival and Camargue Gourmande for food fans.

 Sept 9–Dec 31, 2020: (Dates to be confirmed).
 The Paris Autumn Arts Festival covers everything, pitching Paris as a cultural capital.
 From dance to films, theatre to music; it’s all here for the tasting at locations from the Pompidou Centre to the Ménagerie de Verre.

 September 19–20, 2020: European Heritage days (Journées du patrimoine) when monuments and historic site throughout France put on a special show.
 You can get inside buildings not normally open like the Élysée Palace and private villas and castles.
 It’s not just about seeing the places; there are guided tours, skills demonstrations, theatre and music.

-Sep 29-Oct 4, 2020: The distinctly nautical town of La Rochelle hosts The Great Bulwark, an impressive and important international nautical fair at Minimes Harbour.
+Sep 29-Oct 4, 2020: The distinctly nautical town of La Rochelle hosts The Great Bulwark (Grand Pavois), an impressive and important international nautical fair at Minimes Harbour.
 Check out more than 800 exhibitors, look at the boats, try one out and buy it!